Deep and Dark and Dangerous: Summary

-Sissy reappears and admits that she is Teresa, forever bound to the lake since her body was never found, and that she caused the drowning deaths that have occurred every summer since.
+Sissy reappears and admits that she is Teresa, forever bound to the lake since her body was never found.
 Sissy demands that Dulcie be punished for "murdering" her; if she is not, Sissy will go on haunting the lake and tormenting the family.
 Dulcie confesses first to a lawyer and then to the town police, only to be told by both that Sissy's death was accidental and that Dulcie would not have been held responsible even if she had confessed immediately.
 Unsatisfied with this outcome, Sissy demands that Dulcie confess to the entire town.
 Dulcie goes to the town newspaper, which agrees to print the story.
-Meanwhile, Sissy secretly tells Emma where to find her body.
+Meanwhile, Sissy secretly tells Emma and Ali where to find her body.
 When the newspaper comes to take photographs for the article, Emma says what Sissy told her, and the resulting story revives enough interest in the case that the state police send divers to search the lake.
-Sissy's remains are found exactly where Emma said they would be.
+Sissy's remains are found exactly where Emma and Ali said they would be.
 The unusual story becomes national news, and Sissy is at last satisfied that Dulcie's secret has been exposed.
 Sissy's living relatives learn of her discovery and makes arrangements to bury her.

 Ali meets Sissy one last time to tell her about the upcoming funeral.
 Now much less rude and more regretful of the life she never got to live, Sissy tells Ali that once the funeral is over, she will leave the lake forever.
 Dulcie and Claire attend the funeral, which gives them the closure they need to let go of their resentments toward each other and reconnect.
 While bringing flowers to Sissy's grave with Ali, Emma finds the doll she was promised, now fully restored and beautiful, and takes it home.